GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-02_instructions.md

 The main tasks for this exercise are as follows:

-1. Create and configure a storage account named **awdlsstudxx** as a Data Lake Store Gen2 storage type in the region closest to the lab location, within the resource group awrgstudxx, where **xx** are your initials.
+1. Create and configure a storage account named **awdlsstudxxxxxx** as a Data Lake Store Gen2 storage type in the region closest to the lab location, within the resource group awrgstudxx, where **xxxxxx** is the deployment ID .

 1. Create containers named **logs** and **data** within the awdlsstudxx storage account.

 ### Task 1: Create and configure a storage account as a Data Lake Store Gen II store.